 Fall lawn maintenance differs from that of spring and summer maintenance.
 With the changing of the seasons also comes the changing of temperatures, weather and soil conditions.
-It’s important that you change your zoysia maintenance around during the different seasons because the grass and environment will have different demands.
-This Sod U article compiles a list of generic tips to help your zoysia transition into the colder months ahead.
-Be sure to also check out our Homeowner Maintenance Guides for generic zoysiagrass, EMPIRE® Zoysia, Geo® Zoysia and InnovationTM Zoysia.
+It’s important that you adjust your regular zoysia maintenance around during the different seasons because the grass and environment will have different demands.

 Start preparing your zoysia lawn for fall with the below playlist of six different videos on zoysia fall maintenance: mowing, irrigation, fertilization, weed control, insect control and disease control.
 Use the icon in the upper right-hand corner of the video playlist to skip ahead or navigate to different videos.